 Number of servers: N/A | Server locations: 25 | IP addresses: N/A | Maximum devices supported: 5

 Not only is Hotspot Shield Free one of the better known free VPN options in our rankings, we also reckon it's the best.
-You can choose to anchor yourself to one of 25 countries if you pay for the Elite version of the app, and this should enable you to access just about anything you want; in the free version, you're limited to locations that Hotspot Shield chooses for you and put up with ads.
+You can choose to anchor yourself to one of 25 countries if you pay for the Elite version of Hotspot, and this should enable you to access just about anything you want; in the free version, you're limited to locations that Hotspot Shield chooses for you and put up with ads.

 Those on the free plan can protect up to five devices simultaneously, and are limited to 500MB of data per day (so around 15GB per month).
 That may sound restrictive, but compared to TunnelBear below, it's actually one of the more generous free VPN limits.
 If security is your sole aim, then Hotspot is on the same wavelength, boasting 'military-grade encryption' - comforting if you do your banking and shopping online or by mobile.

 In addition to security, Hotspot Shield Free also won plaudits in our testing for being so friendly to use.
-Whether on its mobile apps or on desktop, you won't find it the hair-pulling user experience offered by some competitors.
+Whether on its mobile version or on desktop, you won't find it the hair-pulling user experience offered by some competitors.

 That said, getting started is a little bit of a pain with Hotspot requiring you to go through a seven-day trial of the premium version first.
 That's all very well and good, but that involves giving them your credit card details in case you decide to carry on with the full version once the trial is completed.
 However, can of course then go for the free version once the premium trial has expired.